shigeodayo/ex_design_analysis/README.md

 ## How to run program

-Go to a directry where the program you want to run.
-Then, type below in the terminal to run the program.
+Go to a directry where the program you want to run in the terminal.
+Then, type below to run the program.

 ```shell
 $ python {PYTHON_FILE_NAME}